dustinpfister/blog_posts/_posts/js-javascript-object-freeze-seal-and-define-property.md

 layout: post
 categories: js
 id: 656
-updated: 2020-05-08 18:48:36
+updated: 2020-08-02 09:24:47
-version: 1.7
+version: 1.8
 ---

-In the Core javaScript Object class there is the [object freeze](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/freeze) static method that can be used to freeze an object at which point none of the value of the object can be changed.
-There is however also [the seal static method](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/seal) that is also of interest that is a little different.
-The seal method does not freeze and object, however it does make it so no additional properties can be added to the object.
-There is set another static method that is relevant to this topic and that is the [define property](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/defineProperty) static method of the Object class.
-These three static methods allow for the creation of objects that have a strict set of conditions regarding the properties of an object.
+In the Core [javaScript Object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object) there is the [object freeze](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/freeze) static method that can be used to freeze an object.
+Once an object is frozen none of the properties of the object can be changed.
+In addition to the Object freeze method there is also [the seal static method](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/seal) that is also of interest that is a little different from object freeze.
+The seal method does not freeze an object, however it does make it so no additional properties can be added to the object once it is sealed.

+There is set another static method that is relevant to this topic and that is the [define property](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/defineProperty) static method of the the main javaScript Object.
+These three static methods allow for the creation of objects that have a strict set of conditions regarding the properties of an object when it comes to what can be added, changed, or show up in loops.
+So lets look at some examples mainly of the Object freeze method, but also some additional topics that might be related to this sort of thing.

 <!-- more -->